hydex80/presence_detection_domoticz_fritzbox/README.md

 making use of  fritzconnection  url: https://pypi.org/project/fritzconnection/

-dependencies: lxml, jq and requests
+dependencies: python lxml, jq and requests

 tested with: Fritzbox 7581 should work with all (fritzbox)routers who are supporting TR-064 protocol.